RIFFDIDDYS/HELLOWORLD/README.md

 - 👀 I’m interested in ... finding out whats next.
 - 🌱 I’m currently learning ... how to use computer and learn code
 - 💞️ I’m looking to collaborate on ... on what I should do next.
 - 📫 How to reach me ...
-Here I guess.
+Here I guessing?